minhnguyen2x/minhnguyen2x/README.md

 # Introduction!
-•   A highly motivated Software Engineer with 4+ years of experience in software development, focusing on front-end development.
+•   A highly motivated Software Engineer with almost 5 years of experience in software development, focusing on front-end development.
 •   Deeply understand and have hands-on experience with Next.js, React.js, Core JavaScript, TypeScript, and Web front-end development.
 •   Experienced with JavaScript Unit Testing using Jest Framework.
 •   Working in an agile environment with excellent engineers using the Scrum framework.